psorey/neighbors_maps/README.markdown

 Notes on how we create maps in this web application:

-Currently using Mapscript-Ruby to manipulate the (Mapserver MapObj) map_object, then we save the map_object as a mapfile ('theme_map_name.map') to be served as WMS layers through the CGI version of Mapserver, so we can take advantage of the OpenLayers WMS layer functions.
-This does seem a round-about approach;
-the main goal, however, is to simplify the on-line creation and modification of theme maps, and the present method does that well.

 In practice, the easiest path to great-looking online maps is to design their appearance in a desktop GIS application such as QGIS, export a mapfile from QGIS, snip the individual layers from the mapfile, then use the snippets to create 'map_layers'